-Complete Guide to Flutamide PBPK Model Pharmacokinetics
+Complete Guide to Flutamide Pharmacokinetics

 Overview

-Flutamide PBPK Model is a Non-steroidal Antiandrogen used in the Oncology / Prostate Cancer therapeutic area.
+Flutamide is a Non-steroidal Antiandrogen used in the Oncology / Prostate Cancer therapeutic area.
 It is indicated for Stage D2 metastatic prostate cancer (combined with LHRH agonist).
 Interactive PBPK-derived pharmacokinetic simulator for flutamide and its active metabolite 2-OH-flutamide.
 Based on Sharma et al. (2020) whole-body PBPK model calibrated to Radwanski et al. (1989) human data.
 Explore CYP1A2-driven metabolism, tissue partition coefficients (Kp prostate/plasma = 2.17), and parent-metabolite PK for prostate cancer dosing (250 mg TID).

 Mechanism of Action

-Flutamide PBPK Model exerts its pharmacological effect by targeting Androgen Receptor (AR).
+Flutamide exerts its pharmacological effect by targeting Androgen Receptor (AR).
 As a Non-steroidal Antiandrogen, it modulates this target to achieve therapeutic efficacy in Stage D2 metastatic prostate cancer (combined with LHRH agonist).
 Understanding the target engagement is critical for interpreting the pharmacokinetic-pharmacodynamic (PK/PD) relationship and optimizing dosing regimens.

 Key Pharmacokinetic Parameters